graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 Although you can now use `makeExtendSchemaPlugin` to add your own subscription fields using your own realtime events, it's likely that you'll want to add the [`@graphile/pg-pubsub` realtime provider plugin](https://www.npmjs.com/package/@graphile/pg-pubsub) so that you can leverage PostgreSQL's built-in pubsub support.
 For example, this plugin will allow `makeExtendSchemaPlugin` to use the `@pgSubscriptions` directive to easily define your own subscriptions using PostgreSQL's `LISTEN`/`NOTIFY` (recommended for production).
 This plugin also adds the `--simple-subscriptions` flag that can be used to add a simple listen subscription field to your GraphQL API (useful for experimentation).
 See below how to enable the plugin for each approach.

-If you just use the `--subscriptions` flag alone, you'll notice that your schema still only has `query` and `mutation` types.
+If you just use the `--subscriptions` flag alone, you'll notice that your schema still only has `query` and `mutation` operation types.
 To add subscriptions to your GraphQL schema you'll need a plugin to provide the relevant `subscription` fields (by extending the `Subscription` type) - or you can write your own [with `makeExtendSchemaPlugin`](/postgraphile/make-extend-schema-plugin/).